Also Shows On vs. Mixing In

 - Calendar List spud You can't use the Calendar List spud to hide or show events tagged as Also Shows On.

-If you aren't sure what the Calendar List spud is, you can learn more in this topic about mix-ins or in this more technical description of the spud.
+If you aren't sure what the Calendar List spud is, you can learn more in this topic about mix-ins.

 The following image shows the published University calendar where a visitor used the Calendar List spud to see only events on the Biology calendar.
 While the bioluminescence lecture event is owned by the Chemistry calendar, it's visible on the Biology calendar because it was added using Also Shows On.